 - 299. The Applicant is a member of the Class; - 300.
-The Applicant is ready and available to manage and direct the present action in the interest of the members of the Class that she wishes to represent and is determined to lead the present dossier until a final resolution of the matter, the whole for the benefit of the Class, as well as, to dedicate the time necessary for

-- 301. The Applicant has the capacity and interest to fairly, properly, and adequately protect and represent the interest of the members of the Class; - 302.
+The Applicant is ready and available to manage and direct the present action in the interest of the members of the Class that she wishes to represent and is determined to lead the present dossier until a final resolution of the matter, the whole for the benefit of the Class, as well as, to dedicate the time necessary for the present action before the Courts and the Fonds d'aide aux actions collectives, as the case may be, and to collaborate with her attorneys; - 301.
+The Applicant has the capacity and interest to fairly, properly, and adequately protect and represent the interest of the members of the Class; - 302.
 The Applicant has given the mandate to her attorneys to obtain all relevant information with respect to the present action and intends to keep informed of all developments; - 303.
 The Applicant, with the assistance of her attorneys, is ready and available to dedicate the time necessary for this action and to collaborate with other members of the Class and to keep them informed; - 304.
-The Applicant has given instructions to her attorneys to put information about this class action on their website and to collect the coordinates of those Class Members that wish to be kept informed and participate in any resolution of the present matter, the whole as will be shown at the hearing, the whole as appears more fully from a copy of a redacted list of Class Members that have inputted their information on CLG's website, produced herein as Exhibit R-102; - 305.
+The Applicant has given instructions to her attorneys to put information about this class action on their website and to collect the coordinates of those Class Members that wish to be kept informed and participate in any resolution of the present matter, the whole as will be shown at the hearing; - 305.
 The Applicant is in good faith and has instituted this action for the sole goal of having her rights, as well as the rights of other Class Members, recognized and protected so that they may be compensated for the damages that they have suffered as a consequence of the Defendants' conduct; - 306.
-The Applicant understands the nature of the action; - 307.
-The Applicant's interests do not conflict with the interests of other Class Members and further, the Applicant has no interest that is antagonistic to those of other members of the Class; - 308.
+The Applicant understands the nature of the action;

+- 307. The Applicant's interests do not conflict with the interests of other Class Members and further, the Applicant has no interest that is antagonistic to those of other members of the Class; - 308.
 The Applicant is prepared to be examined out-of-court on her allegations (as may be authorized by the Court) and to be present for Court hearings, as may be required and necessary; - 309.
 The Applicant has spent time researching this issue on the internet and meeting with her attorneys to prepare this file.
 In so doing, she is convinced that the problem is widespread; - B) The Applicant suggests that this class action be exercised before the Superior Court of Justice in the district of Montreal - 310.
 A great number of the members of the Class reside in the judicial district of Montreal and in the appeal district of Montreal; - 311.
-The Applicant's attorneys practice their profession in the judicial district of Montreal;

-312. The present application is well founded in fact and in law.
+The Applicant's attorneys practice their profession in the judicial district of Montreal; - 312.
+The present application is well founded in fact and in law.